-- Sector specific: Recommendations/guidance tailored to the economic sector in which organisations conduct business.
+- Sector guidance: Guidance tailored to the economic sector in which organisations conduct business; and

-Towards sector-specific guidance: TNFD sector classification & sector prioritisation
+Towards sector guidance: TNFD sector classification & sector prioritisation

 TNFD’s Proposed Approach to Sector Classification